carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

 database of possible entities and their libraries.
 However, adding references may require manually adding imports.

-#### Between API and `impl` files
+#### Between API and implementation files

--   Move an implementation of an API from an API file to an `impl` file, while leaving a declaration behind.
+-   Move the definition of an entity from an API file to an implementation file, while leaving a declaration behind.

     -   This should be a local change that will not affect any calling code.
     -   Inlining will be affected because the implementation won't be visible to callers.
     -   [Update imports](#update-imports).

--   Split an API and `impl` file.
+-   Split an API and implementation file.

     -   This is a repeated operation of individual API moves, as noted above.

--   Move an implementation of an API from an `impl` file to an API file.
+-   Move the definition of an entity from an implementation file to the API file.

     -   This should be a local change that will not affect any calling code.
     -   Inlining will be affected because the implementation becomes visible to callers.
     -   [Update imports](#update-imports).

--   Combine an API and `impl` file.
+-   Combine an API and implementation file.

     -   This is a repeated operation of individual API moves, as noted above.

--   Remove the API label from a declaration.
+-   Add the `private` modifier to a declaration.

     -   Search for library-external callers, and fix them first.

--   Add the API label to a declaration.
+-   Remove the `private` modifier from a declaration.

     -   This should be a local change that will not affect any calling code.

--   Move a non-API-labeled declaration from an API file to an `impl` file.
+-   Move a `private` declaration from the API file to an implementation file.

-    -   The declaration must be moved to the same file as the implementation of the declaration.
+    -   The declaration must be moved to the same file as the definition of the entity.
-    -   The declaration can only be used by the `impl` file that now contains it.
+    -   The declaration can only be used by the implementation file that now contains it.
 Search for other callers within the library, and fix them first.
     -   [Update imports](#update-imports).

--   Move a non-API-labeled declaration from an `impl` file to an API file.
+-   Move a `private` declaration from an implementation file to the API file.

     -   This should be a local change that will not affect any calling code.
     -   [Update imports](#update-imports).

--   Move a declaration and implementation from one `impl` file to another.
+-   Move a declaration and definition from one implementation file to another.

-    -   Search for any callers within the source `impl` file, and either move them too, or fix them first.
+    -   Search for any callers within the source implementation file, and either move them too, or fix them first.
     -   [Update imports](#update-imports).

 #### Other refactorings